Find Affordable College Courses

 East Lansing, MI

-Michigan State University came in at #10 in this year’s edition of the Best Value Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region ranking.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+Michigan State University ranked #10 on this year’s Best Value Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region list.
+Located in the city of East Lansing, Michigan State is a public school with a very large student population.

-Michigan State also claimed a spot on our Best Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region list.
-It’s in the top 15% of all schools in this category.
+In addition to its great value ranking, Michigan State is in the top 15% of all schools on our Best Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region list.

-Full Mechanical Engineering at Michigan State University Report
+Read full report on Mechanical Engineering at Michigan State University

 Best Mechanical Engineering Colleges by State

-Explore the best mechanical engineering colleges for a specific state in the Great Lakes region.
+Explore the best mechanical engineering schools for a specific state in the Great Lakes region.

 State Degrees Awarded